EBOD13/visitation_log/README.md

-# visitation_log
+# Visitation Log
-A visitation log for residents in the dorms.
+A well-crafted visitor log check-in/out system designed to streamline the front desk clerk's responsibilities by reducing the time required for visitor check-ins and check-outs.